 A year later, the economy fell into the worst recession since 1929.
 Newspaper advertising nationwide dropped off the cliff, much of it never to return.
 Staff cuts were inevitable.
 Advertisers were moving to the Internet, following the younger readers as apt to watch short videos on YouTube as to pick up a newspaper in a coffee bar.
 Readers also had less time and were demanding detailed, enterprising reporting in different forms.

-Today the Statesman is printed at the Press Tribune's plant in Nampa, transmitted digitally.
+Today the Statesman is printed at the Times News plant in Twin Falls, transmitted digitally.
 Reporters and photographers transmit from the scene of the news, sending stories, photos and videos from smartphones and laptops.
 Editors can communicate and edit 24/7, from anywhere they can get a wireless signal.
 Readers send photos, texts and tweets to the paper and offer their own take on the news in real time, from the scene of a traffic jam, from the Capitol, from Bronco Stadium.

 A far cry from those first days, when news bulletins arrived at the Statesman's dirt-floor cabin after days on horseback.
 The Idaho Statesman was born in 1864 when its future readers and advertisers asked it to adapt - from a would-be Idaho City paper to become a Boise institution.